Updated: Jul 12

 Staying hydrated can seem like a monumental everyday task.
-As if you don't have enough to do or think about in these unprecedented times we currently and collectively are living in.
+As if you don't have enough to do or

 If you need your water to be more interesting just add some sliced lemon, or cucumber, or homemaid frozen fruit ice cubes.
 Lemon and cucumber are also good for easy belly bloat.

 Filtered water, tap water, bottled water, sparkling water, vitamin water, and water cooler; are all available hydration choices.
 Anyway, anywhere you can get it.; water is vital to giving you the hydration you need for the optimal bodily function of all your organs, mind, and skin.